 - International students in Canada can work for up to 20 hours per week during semester, and on a full-time basis during school breaks.

-- The tuition fees to study in Canada, even for international students, are usually lower than in other countries.
+- The tuition fees and other study in Canada costs, even for international students, are usually lower than in other countries.

 - The spouse or common-law partner of an international student may accompany the student in Canada.
 Not only that, spouses and partners may obtain an open work permit, allowing them to work any hours they wish and for any employer.